-The statistical measures used are the coefficient of efficiency, and the bias in the mean, the standard deviation and the coefficient of variation of measured responses; the latter refer to both discharge and level time series.
+The statistical measures used are the coefficient of efficiency, also known among hydrologists as the Nash-Sutcliffe index (Nash and Sutcliffe, 1970), and the bias in the mean, the standard deviation and the coefficient of variation of measured responses; the latter may refer to both discharge and level time series.
+Yet, due to the usually rough delineation of the groundwater field, resulting to large cell areas and thus relatively small variability of the corresponding simulated levels, one should employ very carefully calibration on the basis of observed water table data, due to the issue of scale compatibility.